hanya/luno/ldoc/luno.md

 Other value might be returnd for value created with uno.Any depending its real content.

+### hasinterface

+Checks object has specific UNO interface.

+    uno.hasinterface(obj, interface)  ->  boolean

+`obj` should be UnoProxy and `interface` is name of UNO interface in string.
+If `obj` is not UnoProxy or it does not support specified interface, false is returned.

 ### dir

 Lists element names of interface or struct.